List of World Aquatics Championships medalists in open water swimming: 25 km (1998)

-All-time medal table 1991–2022
+All-time medal table 1991–2025

-Updated after the 2022 World Aquatics Championships.
+Updated the 2025 World Aquatics Championships.

 Multiple medalists

 Boldface denotes active swimmers and highest medal count among all swimmers (including these who not included in these tables) per type.

 Men

 Men (including medals won in 2000–2010)

 This table includes medals won at the separate FINA World Open Water Swimming Championships in 2000–2010.

 Women

 Women (including medals won in 2000–2010)

 This table includes medals won at the separate FINA World Open Water Swimming Championships in 2000–2010.